mesibo/python/README.md

 **1. Python 3 (3.4.x or newer preferred) / Python 2 (2.7.x or newer preferred)**

-On CentOS,Debian and derivatives (Ubuntu): python, python-dev (or python3-dev/python2-dev)
+Install the development packages for Python.
+On CentOS,Debian and derivatives (Ubuntu): `python`, `python-dev` (or python3-dev/python2-dev)

-Make sure that the Python package distutils is installed before continuing.
+Make sure that the Python package `distutils` is installed before continuing.
 For example, in Debian GNU/Linux, installing python-dev also installs distutils.

 #### Debian/Ubuntu
 ```